JSMarsh813/Reference/projects/ppt/tpn-dev-journal-13.md

 Now time to roll back into bed for a before-work nap 😴

-<video src="images/2023-03-21-pagination-is-now-in.mp4" width="320" height="240" controls></video>
+<video src="images/2023-03-21-pagination-is-now-in.mp4" alt="showing the user clicking the next page and new names loading" width="640" height="480" controls></video>

 > REPLY
+>
 > Adam Morsa🏕 @RamblingAdam
+>
 > Custom pagination!
 Super cool.
 Good way to limit Mongo traffic.
 Nice work Janet!

 Thanks adam means a lot coming from you! my fellow 300+ hour long "100 project" friend😉

 ---

-I was going to sleep but then noticed huntober standup going on 👀its been months since I was able to catch one!
+I was going to sleep but then I noticed huntober standup going on 👀 its been months since I was able to catch one!
 I've missed hearing leons voice so much and seeing the community hyping out in chat!

-Also ended up working on pagination more, cause I just can't stop myself 😂
+I also ended up working on pagination more, cause I just can't stop myself 😂

-<video src="images/2023-03-21-i-was-going-to-sleep.mp4" width="320" height="240" controls></video>
+<video alt="pagination now shows more than the previous, current and next page numbers" src="images/2023-03-21-i-was-going-to-sleep.mp4"  width="640" height="480" controls></video>

 Twitter Post Link: https://twitter.com/Janetthedev/status/1638291369717547009 2:27 PM · Mar 21, 2023